Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Kelce's 95 receiving yards in his one career matchup against the Bengals are 14.5 more than his over/under for Sunday's game.
+- Kelce had 95 receiving yards per game in one career matchup against the Bengals, 15.5 more than his receiving yards prop bet over/under for Sunday's game (79.5).

 - Kelce did not have a touchdown catch in that contest against the Bengals.